alexhuang1029/alexhuang1029.github.io/_portfolio/koch.md

 </div>

-__2. Random Forest Model Training & Optimization__
+__2. Multi-View Data Collection & Annotation__

-* Scikit-learn's  [__Random Forest Classifier__](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) was used to train the NeuroTrace model.
+* A [gesture joint angles ground truth dataset](https://drive.google.com/file/d/1cvmBKoHwGXdxwPT7tW2Ufd-ZZP5Q1pcT/view?usp=sharing) was used to train the ML pipeline.
-    * The Random Forest classification model was chosen since it overfits less, generalizing well to unseen data.
-      * Inputs: The metrics (features) of each of the 6 tasks of a patient
-      * Outputs: The classification of the patient (healthy/patient), as well as analyzable metrics which are used to tune the model's hyperparameters.
+    * 15 features (15 joint angles of fingers) across 40 distinct hand gestures were measured manually with a protractor.
+In each finger:
+      * Metacarpophalangeal (MCP) joint: flexion/extension, abduction/adduction at the knuckle.
+      * Proximal Interphalangeal (PIP) joint: mid-finger bending.
+      * Distal Interphalangeal (DIP) joint: fingertip actuation.
     * RGB image capture (640x480p, 30FPS) from all three cameras (hence the triangulation) were synchronized while performing the selected hand gesture (see table).
       * __In total, more than 48,000 images were captured for the dataset (~1,200 images per gesture).__
       * The corresponding joint angles were recorded, with a ±5-degree error threshold was added to account for any human error in the data collection process.